laturner42/thirteam/README.md

 their teammate is trading before selecting a card to trade.
 Ideally, a player can use this opportunity to improve their teammate's hand.

-Once trades are complete, play continues as normal.
-When the game ends, however, each player earns the _sum_ of their team's scores.
+Once trades are complete, play continues as normal with the player with the `3♠` going first.
+When a round ends, however, each player earns the _sum_ of their team's scores.
 For example, if one teammate finishes first and earns 3 points, and the other teammate finishes fourth and loses 1 point, both teammates will finish with 2 points.

+After a game finishes, the teams change.
+Whoever finished first now pairs with whoever finished sixth, second pairs with fifth, and third pairs with fourth.

 ### Tips and Tricks